An overview of recent coronavirus-related legislation

 A rebate was authorized for qualified individuals.
-The rebate amount is equal to $1,200 ($2,400 for married filing jointly taxpayers).
+The rebate amount is equal to $1,200 ($2,400 for married filing joint taxpayers).
 In addition, individuals who have qualifying child dependents can increase their credit amount by $500 for each child.

 The rebate amount begins to phase out for individuals whose 2019 adjusted gross income exceeded $75,000.
-For married filing jointly taxpayers, the phaseout begins when adjusted gross income exceeds $150,000; for head of household taxpayers, the phaseout amount is $112,500.
+For married filing joint taxpayers, the phaseout begins when adjusted gross income exceeds $150,000; for head of household taxpayers, the phaseout amount is $112,500.
 Moreover, individuals who are not US persons for tax purposes, those who do not have a US tax identification number (SSN), and those who can be claimed as dependents by someone else are not eligible to receive the rebate.
 The law also excludes an estate or trust from receiving the rebate.

 Bottom line: Qualified individuals within income thresholds will receive a rebate.

 The IRS also extended the deadline to make 2019 contributions to eligible IRAs (Traditional, Roth, IRA for Minors, Contributory) from April 15, 2020 to July 15, 2020.
 Accordingly, customers can make IRA contributions and designate them as 2019 contributions through July 15, 2020.